 Chhatrapati Shivaji Maharaj was the founder of the Maratha kingdom of India.
-The security of the kingdom was entirely based on religious tolerance and also on the functional integration of Brahmans, Marathas, and the Prabhus.
+The kingdom's security was entirely based on religious tolerance and the functional integration of Brahmans, Marathas, and Prabhus.

-Shivaji who was the descendent of a line of prominent nobles was very brave and fount many wars to consolidate India.
+Shivaji Maharaj who was the descendant of a line of prominent nobles was very brave and fought many wars to consolidate India.
 At that time, India was under the Muslim rulers and divided.
 The Mughals were in north India and the Muslim sultans of Bijapur as well as of Golconda in the south of India.

 The ancestral estates of Shivaji Maharaj were situated in the Deccan region in the realm of Bijapur sultans.
 He found the suppression of the Muslim rulers and the persecution of all the Hindus in the region.
 He was sad due to the devastating condition of the Hindus that by the age of 16 he convinced himself to be the cause of the Hindu’s freedom.
 It was a conviction that was to sustain him throughout his whole life.

-With this motive, Shivaji began to seize the weaker Bijapur outposts along with his band of followers.
+With this motive, Shivaji Maharaj began to seize the weaker Bijapur outposts and his followers.
 In this process, he ruined a few of his very influential coreligionists.
 They had aligned themselves with the sultans.
-His daring military skills and also his sternness towards the oppression of the Hindus had him win many battles and administration.
-His depredations grew very audacious and various minor expeditions sent to chastise him always proved to be ineffective.
+His daring military skills and sternness towards the Hindus' oppression had him win many battles and administrations.
+His depredations grew very audacious, and various minor expeditions sent to chastise him always proved to be ineffective.

-In the year 1659, when the sultan of Bijapur sent an army of around 20 thousand soldiers under the leadership of Afzal Khan to defeat him, Shivaji Maharaj intelligently defeated Afzal Khan.
-He pretended to be intimidated and enticed the force deep into the difficult mountain terrains and then killed Afzal Khan at a meeting to which he had lured hum by all submissive appeals.
+In 1659, when the Sultan of Bijapur sent an army of around 20 thousand soldiers under the leadership of Afzal Khan to defeat him, Shivaji Maharaj intelligently defeated Afzal Khan.
+He pretended to be intimidated and enticed the force deep into the difficult mountain terrains and then killed Afzal Khan at a meeting to which he had lured him by all submissive appeals.

-For the time being, the handpicked troops that have been previously positioned swooped down on the unwary Bijapur army and routed it.
-Overnight, Shivaji Maharaj became a daunting warlord with the possession of horses, the guns, as well as the ammunitions of the Bijapur army.
+For the time being, the handpicked troops that had been previously positioned swooped down on the unwary Bijapur army and routed it.
+Overnight, Shivaji Maharaj became a daunting warlord with the possession of horses, guns, as well as ammunition of the Bijapur army.

-Alarmed by the rising strength of Shivaji, the Mughal emperor Aurangzeb ordered his viceroy of the south to march against him.
-Shivaji encountered himself by carrying out a very daring and brave raid right within the encampment of the viceroy.
-In this raid, he lost the fingers of his one hand and also his son.
+Alarmed by the rising strength of Shivaji Maharaj, the Mughal emperor Aurangzeb ordered his viceroy of the south to march against him.
+He encountered himself by carrying out a very daring and brave raid right within the encampment of the viceroy.
+In this raid, he lost his one hand and his son's fingers.

 Embarrassed by this reverse, the viceroy withdrew his force.
 After this incident, Shivaji was thought to provoke the Mughals.
 He attacked the rich coastal town of Surat and took immense booty.
-Aurangzeb disappointed and raged by this incident could hardly ignore the loss and to avenge Shivaji he sent out his most prominent general, Mirza Raja Jai Singh.
+Aurangzeb, disappointed and raged by this incident, could hardly ignore the loss, and to avenge Shivaji Maharaj, he sent out his most prominent general, Mirza Raja Jai Singh.
 Mirza Raja was sent along with 100 thousand men.

-The pressure that was exerted by this vast force which was also combined with the drive and tenacity of Jai Singh very soon compelled Shivaji Maharaj to call for peace.
-Chhatrapati Shivaji Maharaj undertook that he and his son will attend the court of Aurangzeb at Agra to be formally accepted as Mughal vassals.
-In Agra, hundreds and thousands of miles from their homeland, Shivaji and his son both were placed under house arrest.
+The pressure that was exerted by this vast force which was also combined with the drive and tenacity of Jai Singh, very soon compelled Shivaji Maharaj to call for peace.
+Chhatrapati Shivaji Maharaj undertook that he and his son would attend the court of Aurangzeb at Agra to be formally accepted as Mughal vassals.
+In Agra, hundreds and thousands of miles from their homeland, Shivaji Maharaj and his son were both placed under house arrest.
 During the house arrest, they lived under the threat of execution.

-His devoted followers welcomed him back as their great leader and in the coming two years from this escape he achieved many wars.
-He not only conquered and won back the lost territories but also had expanded his domain.
+His devoted followers welcomed him back as their great leader, and in the coming two years after this escape, he achieved many wars.
+He not only conquered and won back the lost territories but also expanded his domain.
 He collected tribute from the Mughal regions and also raided their rich cities.
-He also reorganized the army as well as instituted reforms for the welfare of his subjects.
+He also reorganized the army and instituted reforms for his subjects' welfare.

-Taking lessons from all the English traders as well as from the Portuguese traders who had already gained toeholds in India, he began to build a naval force.
-He was the very first Indian ruler of his time to use sea power for trade and also for the defense of his region.
+Taking lessons from all the English traders and Portuguese traders who had already gained toeholds in India, he began to build a naval force.
+He was the very first Indian ruler of his time to use sea power for trade and also for the defence of his region.

-Almost as though jabbed by Shivaji’s meteoric rise in power, Aurangzeb intensified his genocide and persecutions of Hindus.
-Aurangzeb also imposed a poll tax on them, connived at forcible conversions, and also demolished temples, and erecting mosques in their places.
+Almost as though jabbed by Shivaji’s meteoric rise in power, Aurangzeb intensified his genocide and persecution of Hindus.
+Aurangzeb also imposed a poll tax on them, connived at forcible conversions, and also demolished temples, and erected mosques in their places.

 Independent Sovereign (Purna Swaraj)